Town Point Oysters

-We plan to submit an application for leases on selected sites in the fall of 2019.
+We submitted an application for leases on selected sites in January 2020.
 If approved, we hope to start operating in 2021.
-This operation will be a community-based family business focused on engaging a small portion (2.05%) of Antigonish harbour in an environmentally sustainable, eco-friendly manner to generate economic activity, provide jobs, and produce a high-quality healthy food source for the local market and beyond.
+This operation will be a community-based family business focused on engaging a small portion (2.05%) of Antigonish Harbour in an environmentally sustainable, eco-friendly manner to generate economic activity, provide jobs, and produce a high-quality healthy food source for the local market and beyond.

 Town Point Oysters will produce high-quality environmentally sustainable oysters and oyster seed through eco-friendly practices and innovation.